caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 17. **Follow-Up on Solutions:** Share your solution and thanks to those who helped!
 Help contribute to the never-ending open source community ecosystem, and those who will encounter a smiliar situation as yours in the future.

-Again, for a full detailed analysis and explantation per principles as outlined by ERB, see [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
-There's other principles ERB goes over beyond just the formulation of the inquiry, such as choosing the right community and various examples of "smart" and "not smart" questions, which is equally important for formulating a smart question as well.
+Again, for a full detailed analysis and explantation per principles as outlined by ESR, see [How to Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
+There's other principles ESR goes over beyond just the formulation of the inquiry, such as choosing the right community and various examples of "smart" and "not smart" questions, which is equally important for formulating a smart question as well.

 ### Concrete Examples

-With our illustration of the key principles of outlined by ERB above, we will examine concrete examples, or real case studies, that are found within StackOverFlow, a promiment open source community in which thousands of programmers and engineers-alike come to purpose and provide solutions to the never ending cycle of open source software ecosystem:
+With our illustration of the key principles of outlined by ESR above, we will examine concrete examples, or real case studies, that are found within [Stackoverflow](https://stackoverflow.com/), a promiment open source community in which thousands of programmers and engineers-alike come to participate to the never ending cycle of open source software and hacker ecosystem!

 #### Smart Question